msadeqsirjani/machine_learning_hands_on/README.md

 ***Techniques, tools, best practices, and everything you need to learn machine learning!***

-Complete Machine Learning Package is a comprehensive repository containing 35 notebooks on Python programming, data manipulation, data analysis, data visualization, data cleaning, classical machine learning, Computer Vision, and Natural Language Processing(NLP).
+The complete Machine Learning Package comprises 35 notebooks covering Python programming, data manipulation, analysis, visualization, cleaning, classical machine learning, Computer Vision, and Natural Language Processing(NLP).
+Each notebook provides a high-level overview of the topic and includes visuals to aid understanding.

-All notebooks were created with the readers in mind.
-Every notebook starts with a high-level overview of any specific algorithm/concept being covered.
-Wherever possible, visuals are used to make things clear.

 *******